AmandaKwok28/crave/README.md

 from the api folder after setting up the development backend you can run this command to seed the database with some test data

 ```bash
 pnpm prisma db seed
 ```

-There are 100 recipes total in the seed data.
-10 categories of 10 recipies where within each category recipes are increasingly less similar.
+There are 10 recipes to start with in the seed data.
+2 categories of 5 recipies where within each category recipes are increasingly less similar.
-You can sign in with these credentials after seeding

-example1@example.com
-password

 ## Testing